lumoslabs/txdb/README.md

     - description
 ```

 The root of the config hierarchy is an array of databases.
-Each one specifies how to connect to a specific database, which backend to use (see below) what Transifex project it's associated with, and which tables and columns to sync.
+Each one specifies how to connect to a specific database, which backend to use (see below), what Transifex project it's associated with, and which tables and columns to sync.
 Txdb will upload a new resource for each table.

 ### Using Configuration